U.S. rich in energy-efficiency potential: study

 Many measures would require substantial evaluations of the energy wastage from buildings or industries.
 Potential responses, such as duct sealing, would add insulation to areas where heated and cooled air leaks outdoors.
 Applying duct sealing to all residential homes would save about 500 trillion BTUs, McKinsey estimates.

-"The McKinsey report reveals new possibilities for energy efficiency, and will be instrumental in engaging consumers, businesses, and everyone else to cut energy consumption, reduce harmful emissions, and save money on electricity," Jackson said in a statement.
+"The McKinsey report reveals new possibilities for energy efficiency, and will be instrumental in engaging consumers, businesses, and everyone else to cut energy consumption growth meaningfully, reduce harmful emissions, and save money on electricity," Jackson said in a statement.
 "The energy that most effectively cuts costs, protects us from climate change, and reduces our dependence on foreign oil is the energy that's never used in the first place."

 Despite the dramatic increase in efficiency measures that will result from the stimulus act, the one-time funding source does not raise sufficient capital to reach the energy-efficiency goals outlined in the McKinsey report.
 "What we need is a 4-5 times scale-up [of investments] over 15 years to achieve the full energy efficiency potential," said Hannah Choi Granade, a report co-author.